jpmvferreira/gwcatalog/README.md

 ## About
 A Python package and a CLI that generates catalogs of gravitational wave (GW) events from different astrophysical sources, for different observatories.

-Currently generates mock catalogs for LISA, ET and LIGO.
-It also gives you access to the (real) events from the GWTC catalog, where the luminosity distance is obtained directly from the gravitational wave and the redshift estimated using ΛCDM.
+Currently generates standard siren mock catalogs for LISA, ET and LIGO.
+It also gives you access to the (real) events from the GWTC catalog, where the luminosity distance is obtained directly from the gravitational wave and the redshift estimated using ΛCDM by the LIGO/VIRGO/KAGRA collaboration, with symmetric errors.

-It also provides ease of access to check the underlying redshift and error distributions.
+It also provides ease of access to check the underlying redshift and error distributions, used to generate the mock catalogs.

 ## Table of contents